ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ### Protect the API with OAuth - Third Party
 Let's protect, the FakeMagento version 5.0.0 API.
 Click on Develop and select the FakeMagento-5.0.0 API.
-Click on Security Definitions and click on Add button.
+Click on Security Definitions and click on Add button:
 Enter:
 > Name: AppId Third Party Authorization
 <BR>Description: Using App ID third party OAuth provider for Authorization grant